5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/Slimming_AppleALC.md

 # Slimming AppleALC Kext
 This guide is for compiling AppleALC for your Codec only.
 This reduced the kext from 3.8 MB to around 90 kilobytes.
+Alternatively you could download pre-compiled AppleALC kexts for your Coded by [dreamwhite](https://github.com/dreamwhite/ChonkyAppleALC-Build/releases).

 ## Preparations
 - Download and install the [correct version](https://developer.apple.com/support/xcode/) of [**Xcode**](https://developer.apple.com/download/all/?q=xcode) supported by your macOS.
 The download is about 10 GB and the installed application is about 30 GB in total, so make sure you have enough disk space.
 And: make sure to move the app to the "Programs" folder – otherwise compiling fails.